bmuller/mod_auth_openid/README.markdown

      su root
      make install

+# Usage
+In a server or vhost section in your Apache config, configure mod_dbd to provide a session backend:

+     # MySQL
+     DBDriver mysql
+     DBDParams "dbname=openid user=mod_auth_openid pass=abracadabra"

+     # SQLite
+     DBDriver sqlite3
+     DBDParams /tmp/mod_auth_openid.db

-Make sure that the file /tmp/mod_auth_openid.db is owned by the user running Apache.
-You can do this by (assuming www-data is the user running apache):
+If using SQLite, make sure that the DB file is owned by the user running Apache.
+Assuming www-data is the user running Apache and you want to store your session DB at /tmp/mod_auth_openid.db, you can do this by:

      su root
      touch /tmp/mod_auth_openid.db
      chown www-data /tmp/mod_auth_openid.db

-Or you can specify an alternate location that the user running apache has write privieges on (see the docs for the AuthOpenIDDBLocation directive on the homepage).

-# Usage
 In either a Directory, Location, or File directive in httpd.conf, place the following directive:

      AuthType            OpenID
      Require             valid-user

 There are also additional, optional directives.
-See the homepage for a list and docs.
+See [the project page](http://findingscience.com/mod_auth_openid) for a list of directives and additional docs.

 The user's identity URL will be available in the REMOTE_USER cgi environment variable after authentication.

-See [the project page](http://findingscience.com/mod_auth_openid) for more information.